mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 # Select Big Region of Interest Command

 These commands are responsible for selecting "big" regions of interest.
-By "big" we refer to things like "if condition" or "assignment right" in contrast to say the first entry of a dictionary.
+By "big" we refer to things like "if condition" or "assignment right" in contrast to say the first entry of a dictionary, though we will see later, by means of subindexes we can select [smaller stuff!](#SubIndexes)

 ![](./gif/big2.gif)